Suggested Uses of Bulk Herbs 'N-O-P-R'

 RHODIOLA ROSEA ROOT C/S CO $ 10.21/100g

-Rhodiola is used for many conditions, but so far, there isn’t enough scientific evidence to determine whether or not it is effective for any of them.
+Rhodiola is a plant, and the root is used as medicine.used for many conditions, but so far, there isn’t enough scientific evidence to determine whether or not it is truly effective for any of them.

 How does it work?